kindtek/devels-playground/README.md

 &nbsp;

 ##### Note: Each version is built on top of the image documented above it.
-For instance, ubuntu-dind will contain all of the features from the above ubuntu-git and ubuntu-phell versions
+For instance, ubuntu-dind will contain all of the features from the above ubuntu-git and ubuntu-msdot versions

 &nbsp;